Frektip/Technical-Enchant-Addons/README.md

 # Download-Installation

 When downloading the file, you **MUST** extract the .zip file.
-Once you do that you will find amny files including the template (in case you want to create your own addons)
+Once you do that you will find "code" folder, which includes all the code to start creating your addons

-You will also find other .zip files that are addons for TE+.
-You need to install them as other datapacks in your world, then type `/reload` and you should see your new addon enchantment when trying to use the enchanting table or Technical Anvil.

 You can get more details about addons and their functionallity in the wiki